Safety during an open water swim

 If you are a beginner, it is recommended that you have a swimming buoy, Note that even though it is not meant to be a flotation device or a lifesaving device (it says so on the package or the buoy) it can give the beginner a bit of confidence boost knowing that they might be assisted by a floating device if they get tired.
 Note that most people won’t need a floating device if they know how to relax in the water, especially since most people will float easily in sea water.

-An important note if swimmimg against the waves, if the waves are crushing, it is recommneded that you hold the buoy in your arms instead of leaving it staying behind.
-As the forces in a wave may brEak the tether to the buoy.
+An important note if swimmimg against the waves, if the waves are crushing, it is recommended that you hold the buoy in your arms instead of leaving it dragging behind.
+As the forces in a wave may break the tether to the buoy.
+(Which has happened before)

 Before we begin it is best to identify the prequisites for you to be able to swim openwater.